Balaji-ems/My_Programs/C/Linked_list/Student_Qualities_Tracking/README.txt

-To compile and run the program type the following commands in the terminal.4
+To compile and run the program type the following commands in the terminal

 make